rf20008/TheDiscordMathProblemBotRepo2/README.md

 8. Create a .env file inside the repository folder.
 Inside it, you need to put Make sure to add the env keys listed below.
 9. Run the main.py file (```poetry install; pip3 install -r requirements.txt; python3 main.py```) Don't use the -O / -OO option (assert statements are necessary to run the bot, and they only run if \_\_debug\_\_ is true, which is not the case if the -O option is selected)
-10. Invite the bot bot (use the invite link, but replace the client_id field with your bot's client id)
+10. Invite the bot  (use the invite link, but replace the client_id field with your bot's client id)
 ## Update the bot with my changes

 1. Run ``cd path/to/your/repo/``